signalfx/gateway/README.md

 }
 ```

-### SignalFx perf options
+#### SignalFx perf options

-This config listens for carbon data on port 2003 and forwards it to signalfx
+This config listens for carbon data on port 2003 and forwards it to SignalFx
 using an internal datapoint buffer size of 1,000,000 and sending with 50 threads
-simultaniously with each thread sending no more than 5,000 points in a single
+simultaneously with each thread sending no more than 5,000 points in a single
 call.
 It also turns on debug logging, which will spew a large number of log
 messages.
 Only use debug logging temporarily.